 We left the public pool early that afternoon.
 It was the third week of vacation and the novelty of the crystal clear, cool water had already worn off.
 Not to mention the clouds were turning ominously dark and picking up speed as they scuttled across the green-blue sky.
 We hurridly gathered our towels and flip flops and headed for the exit.
 The sky grew dark as the sun hid behind the growing thunderheads.

-My brother and I had walked these woods many an afternoon and didn't feel the unnerving anxiety we were now experiencing.
+My brother and I had walked these woods before on many an afternoon but never felt the unnerving anxiety we were now experiencing.
 This cold fear was new.
 Something didn't feel right.
 Maybe it was because the storm darkened the sky giving the afternoon a twilight appearance.
-Maybe we had heard too many stories about what happened in the woods come dark.
-And maybe it was because we were both well aware the moon would be full tonight.
+Maybe we had heard too many stories about what happened in the woods come dark under a full moon.

-The path was only visible for its first 8 feet before it looped sharply to the left behind a strand of thick furs.
-It then turned into the "v" of the only two known paths leading through the woods and out to the highway.
+The path was only visible for the first ten or twelve feet before it looped sharply to the left behind a strand of thick furs.
+It then turned into the "v" of the only two known paths leading through this part of the woods and out to the highway across from our neighborhood.
 The right hand path was the least traveled.
 It was the quickest route but so thick with vegetation we would need a machete to cut our way through.
-The left hand path was quite a bit longer and looped back and forth but was much easier to navigate.
-We planned on taking the left hand trail as we neared the turn leading us to the junction of the two trails.
+The left hand trail looped back and forth through the trees so was quite a bit longer, but much easier to navigate.
+We planned on taking the left one as we neared the turn to the junction of the two trails.
 What awaited us as we rounded the turn shook my brother and I to our core.

 Only the briefest of glances in my direction was necessary for my brother to signal his intent.
 He was going to bolt as quick as his feet would carry him toward the right hand path.
 No way were we going to attempt to walk past whatever it was that blocked the left hand trail.
 As soon as his eyes turned away from mine I noticed his feet pivot and he took off running faster then I had ever thought possible.
-Without a moment's hesitation I sprang into action and took off after him.
+Without a moment's hesitation I sprang into motion and took off after him.